chubbyanh/show-me-what-you-got/README.md

    - There is a countdown timer on the top of the game arena to help player keep track of how much time they have left.

 - As a __combat__ player, I want to know whose turn it is, and current scores between me and the giant head.
-   - There are information about turn, gamer's score, giant head's score on the top of the game arena.
+   - There is information about the turn, player's score, giant head's score on the top of the game arena.

 #### __Messages When Game Ends__
 ![Messages](assets/readme-images/messages.png)